-Connecting the floppy drive
+Connecting the Floppy Drive

-- 1. Plug the 34-pin flat-cable connector into CN14.
-Make sure that the red or blue wire corresponds to pin 1 on the connector. - 2.
+- 1. Plug the 34-pin flat-cable connector into CN14 and make sure that the red or blue wire corresponds to pin 1 on the connector. - 2.
 Attach the appropriate connector on the other end of the cable to the floppy drive(s).
-You can use only one connector in the set.
-The set on the end (after the twist in the cable) connects to the A: drive.
-The set in the middle connects to the B: drive. - 3.
-If you are connecting a 5/4" floppy drive, line up the slot in the printed circuit board with the blocked-off part of the cable connector.

-If you are connecting a 31⁄2" floppy drive, you may have trouble determining which pin is pin number 1.
-Look for a number printed on the circuit board indicating pin number 1.
+But you can use only one connector in the set.
+The set on the end (after the twist in the cable) connects to the A: drive and the set in the middle connects to the B: drive. - 3.
+If you are connecting a 5.25"floppy drive, line up the slot in the printed circuit board with the blocked-off part of the cable connector. - 4.
+If you are connecting a 3.5" floppy drive, you may have trouble determining which pin is pin number 1.
+Please look for a number printed on the circuit board indicating pin number 1.
 Also, the connector on the floppy drive connector may have a slot.
 When the slot is up, pin number 1 should be on the right.
-Check the documentation that came with the drive for more information.
+It would be better to check the documentation that came with the drive for more information.